Drug Supply Chain Security Act

 - Business name and address of the person from whom and whom ownership is being transferred

-A statement, in paper or electron form, including the transaction information for each prior transaction going back to the manufacturer of the product.
+A statement, in paper or electronic form, including the transaction information for each prior transaction going back to the manufacturer of the product.

 Transaction Statement (TS)

-A statement, in paper or electron form, that the entity transferring ownership in a transaction –
+A statement, in paper or electronic form, that the entity transferring ownership in a transaction –

 - Is authorized as required under DSCSA

 - Received the product from a person that is authorized as required under DSCSA